All Episodes

 That's what I'm saying.

-Well that's really the key.
+Well, that's really the key.

 That's really the key, isn't it, Congressman?

-If in fact there was no chance of passage, one might be able to portray this as a stunt.
+If, in fact, there was no chance of passage, one might be able to portray this as a stunt.

-But when you've got now just the leadership and not members of her own party blocking a vote that might uh that probably would pass, you have somebody obstructing the will of one could say the will of the people here.
+But when you've got now just the leadership and not members of her own party blocking a vote that might probably would pass, you have somebody obstructing the will of one could say the will of the people here.

 That's more than the proven reserves of Iraq, Kuwait, UAE, Venezuela, and Mexico.

-Well, that's exactly right, Jason, and that's why the twin cities love you, man.
+Well, that's exactly right, Jason, and that's why the Twin Cities love you, man.

-Look, these are uncertain times.
+I mean, really, look, these are uncertain times.

 Our economy is struggling.